sodadata/docs/soda-cl/metrics-and-checks.md

 ### Standard check types

 Standard check types use the same pattern to compose a check, but the metrics they use can, themselves, be divided into three categories:
-1. numeric - metrics that involve tabulation or calculation of data
+1. [numeric]({% link soda-cl/numeric-metrics.md %}) - metrics that involve tabulation or calculation of data
 2. missing - metrics that identify values or formats of data that qualifies as missing, such as NULL
-3. validity - metrics that idefnify values or formats of data that, according to your own business rules, are acceptable or unacceptable
+3. validity - metrics that identify values or formats of data that, according to your own business rules, are acceptable or unacceptable

 ### Fixed thresholds